Aging & Health A to Z

 How Common are Fractures?

 Fractures happen more easily as you get older.
 If you are over 85, your chance of breaking a bone is four times more than if you are between the ages of 65 and 75.
-More than 1.5 million people in the US have fractures related to osteoporosis every year.
+More than 1.5 million people in the US yearly have fractures related to osteoporosis, a disease of low bone density.

-In the US, 250 to 500 thousand women break a hip or spinal bone every year—90% of the time from a fall.
+In the US, 250,000 to 500,000 women break a hip or spinal bone every year—90% of the time from a fall.
 About half of women over the age of 85 fall every year.

-The risk of fractures is higher in Caucasian women than any other race.
+Osteoporosis affects people of all ethnic backgrounds.
+The risk of fractures is higher in white women than any other race.
 Almost half of white women over the age of 50 will fracture their hip, spine, or wrist at some point.
-Only 13% of white men will have such a fracture.
+Only 13% of white men will have such a fracture, but their risk of death after fracture is higher than that for women.
 The risk for non-white races is lower for all types of fractures.

 Posted: March 2012